ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

 ```

-If you still use the old ways, do like below:
+If you still use the old ways, do it like below:

 ```java
  binding.buttonFirst.setOnClickListener(view1 -> {